 J.J.
-Abrams’ first Star Trek (2009) brought the beloved characters back to the big screen, more about where they delighted fans and critics alike.
-With its sequel Star Trek Into Darkness, link a better villain emerges but is accompanied by an unmistakable complacency in the story itself.
-Despite the latter flaw (that becomes more obvious in the film’s latter half), viagra buy the film is still a fun and ultimately satisfying experience.
+Abrams’ first Star Trek (2009) brought the beloved characters back to the big screen, where they delighted fans and critics alike.
+With its sequel Star Trek Into Darkness, a better villain emerges but is accompanied by an unmistakable complacency in the story itself.
+Despite the latter flaw (that becomes more obvious in the film’s latter half), the film is still a fun and ultimately satisfying experience.

 The story picks up with Captain Kirk (Chris Pine)—as usual— finding himself breaking the rules and disregarding his primary objectives.
 When his ally and first officer Spock (Zachary Quinto) is left in a dire situation early on, Kirk bends the rules to save him but soon faces the consequences.
 He faces the dreadful thoughtful of losing both the Enterprise and losing his position as its captain.
 But fate intervenes and soon enough, the rebellious Kirk is facing down a much stronger enemy than the rulebook when a terrorist named John Sullivan (Benedict Cumberbatch) helps bomb a Starfleet facility.

 The characters here show off the same personality traits that were so prominent in this film’s predecessor.
 Kirk is still the mischievous ladies’ man who always finds a way out of trouble while Spock is his cool-headed sidekick.
 While Kirk is driven by impulses, Spock is driven by logic and order.
 That combination has served them well over the years and it’s on full display here, especially as the two banter with each other throughout the proceedings.